robert-matthew-brooks/be-nc-news/README.md

 ## Summary

-This API was built as part of the Northcoders software development bootcamp I attended.
-The project was to build an API which mimics a real world backend service, which could then be used to provide information to front end achitecture.
+This api was built as part of the Northcoders software development bootcamp I attended.
+The project was to build an api which mimics a real world backend service for a news/blog website, which could then be used to provide information to front end achitecture.
 The project was built using node/javascript, and it focussed on some key backend topics from the bootcamp:

 - Test Driven Development - the design of the api was centred around testing.
 Using the `jest` npm package, a test suite describing the required behaviours of the endpoints was created.
 The api code was then written to satisfy these expected behaviours.